VictorNogueiraRio/XDPLuaBenchmarks/Benchmarks/netperf_tests/setup.rst

 We have 3 laptops, running the same operating system, with the same hardware and connected to the same network One running as a client, another as a router and the last one as a server

+The router is connected directly to the server

 ==================================
 Server
 ==================================